symfony-cmf/symfony-cmf-docs/bundles/routing_auto/customization.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Defunct Route Handlers decide what happens to old routes when an object is
-updated and its generated URL changes.
+updated and its generated URI changes.

 They are not all-together trivial - the following handler removes old routes and is
 the default handler::